 What does it mean to build your own CRM?

 Typically, many businesses get a license to use already made CRM tools from a third-party or pay for subscriptions periodically.
 Building your own CRM is quite the opposite and involves developing the software application from the ground up.
 This means you get to design the software and decide on the features and functionalities to include in the CRM tool.
 You also get proprietary ownership of the software and incur all the costs associated with it.

 We will now proceed to understand the advantages and disadvantages of building your own CRM software as opposed to licensing a premade one.

 Advantages of building your own CRM

-Competitive advantage: Building your own CRM software gives you competitive advantage as you can create features that make you stand out in the market.
+Competitive advantage: Building your own CRM software gives you a competitive advantage as you can create features that make you stand out in the market.
 This is as opposed to using a generalized software that all your competitors have access to.

-Customization: Sometimes, a third-party software will not have functionalities that your business desires or that are unique to your industry.
+Customization: Sometimes, third-party software will not have functionalities that your business desires or that are unique to your industry.
 In building your own CRM software, you can customize every bit of it to fit your company operations.
 You can factor in your business structure and build accordingly, giving you endless customization possibilities.

 Security: Some industries deal with critical customer information, such as financial services.
 Often times, your CRM will be handling sensitive information that you do not trust third parties to handle so a custom-built CRM can help you solve this.

 Integration with other company applications: Many businesses often want to integrate all their software to ensure communication and collaboration amongst staff.
 Many third-party software companies allow for just enough integration capabilities, and sometimes that is not enough.
-If you have other custom-built software and are looking to integrate all of them together, then it is an advantage to build your own custom CRM.
+If you have other custom-built software and are looking to integrate all of them together, then it is an advantage to build your own custom CRM software.

 Non-reliance on third party companies: Any third-party company can fold in the future, and you do not want your business to be at the mercy of another business.
 Hence, custom-built CRM tools give this freedom and non-reliance.